kilohealth/rn-fitness-tracker/README.md

 import RNFitnessTracker from rn-fitness-tracker

-//This step is required in order to use any of the methods below
+//This step is required in order to use any of the methods bellow
 //status - boolean
 RNFitnessTracker.authorize( status => {});